GenAI-Logic/genai-logic/README-TerraMaster.md

 ![install-setup](webgenai/images/docker-manager-create-project.png)

-Complete the form by gibing your project a name (e.g., `my-web-genie`) and select the path for your project.
+Complete the form by giving your project a name (e.g., `my-web-genie`) and select the path for your project.
 Click the [+] button at the top edge of the Directory list to add a sub-folder.
 Select the sub-folder and click [Apply] button to apply the path to your project.

 ![install-setup](webgenai/images/create_project_select_directory.png)